vegaprotocol/specs/user-interface/1000-ASSO-associate.md

 - **must** action the disassociation [Ethereum transaction](#TBD) [1000-ASSO-0027](#1000-ASSO-0027 "1000-ASSO-0027")
 - **must** feedback on the progress of the disassociation on ethereum [1000-ASSO-0028](#1000-ASSO-0028 "1000-ASSO-0028")
 - **must** see new associated balances in Vega (theses should be applied instantly) [1000-ASSO-0029](#1000-ASSO-0029 "1000-ASSO-0029")
+- on completion (if tokens were returned to vesting contract): **could** be prompted to go on to [redeem](1001-VEST-vesting.md).

-...so that I can transfer them to another Ethereum wallet (e.g. sell them on an exchange)
+...so that I can transfer them to another Ethereum wallet (e.g. sell them on an exchange).